luisivan/blog/content/posts/2019-11-27---value-what-you-have.md

 ---

-I track my mood every day — two times, when I wake up, and when I go to sleep.
+I track my mood every day — when I wake up, and when I go to sleep.

 It helps me see how I felt during previous stages of my life, and it also helps me introspect and ask myself: *how are you feeling now?*